 Each Balancing Authority shall report its current year requested Frequency Bias Setting and Frequency Bias type (fixed or variable) to the ERO on BAL-003-FRS-Form 1 by January 10 each year.
 If NERC is late posting the official list of events, Balancing Authorities will be given 45 days to submit their FRS Form 1.
 Once the FRM and Frequency Bias Settings have been validated by the ERO, the ERO will disseminate the Frequency Bias Settings Report for all Balancing Authorities in each Interconnection along with implementation date.

-Balancing Authorities with variable Frequency Bias shall calculate monthly average Frequency Bias Settings.
+Balancing Authorities with variable Frequency Bias Settings shall calculate monthly average Frequency Bias Settings.
 The previous year’s monthly averages will be reported annually on FRS Form 1.